 Obon (お盆) is an annual Buddhist event for commemorating one's ancestors, whose spirits are believed to temporarily return to this world in order to visit their relatives during Obon.

+Traditionally, lanterns are hung in front of houses to guide the ancestors' spirits, obon dances (bon odori) are performed, graves are visited and food offerings are made at house altars.
 At the end of Obon, floating lanterns are put into rivers, lakes and seas in order to guide the spirits back into their world.
 The customs followed vary strongly from region to region.

-Traffic Situation - Obon 2018
+Traffic situation - Obon 2024

-In 2018, the peak of the Obon travel season is anticipated to take place between August 11 and August 19.
-The busiest days for domestic travel are expected to be around August 11-12 with people leaving the big cities, and August 15-16 with people returning to the big cities.
+In 2024, the peak of the Obon travel season is anticipated to take place between August 10 and August 18.
+The busiest days for domestic travel are expected to be around August 10 with people leaving the big cities, and August 17-18 with people returning to the big cities.